 At Rp40.000 for an hour, it’s a cheap price to have fun.
 Pedaling the water bikes and figuring out how to navigate this manual boat.
 There are also regular boats to rent.
 The price is slightly higher though, at Rp150.000 for a trip.
 But visitors will not need to worry about pedaling and just leave it to the oarsman.

 Moreover, the boat will sail further to the island of romance in the middle of the lake.
 An interesting fact, the island looks heart-shaped if viewed from above, hence the name.

 It’s hard to not notice this strange structure across Patenggang lake.
 A half-cut wooden ship stands at the lakeside.
 Its brown paintwork is really in stark contrast with the lush green surrounding.

 For anyone wondering why a strange ship is stranded here up in the mountain.
 In short, the structure is actually a restaurant called Pinisi resto.
 Cross the wooden bridge to reach the restaurant from Patenggang lake.
 The dock on this ship is a popular spot for taking pictures.

-From here, visitors will get the best view of the lake and Asmara Island.
+From here, visitors will get the best view of the lake and Asmara island.
 The restaurant is also the best place to dine while waiting for the sunset.
-There are a variety of Indonesian or western dishes to choose from the menu.
+There are a variety of Indonesian or western dishes to choose from on the menu.

 Prices range from Rp40.000 to Rp90.000, a bit expensive, but considering the ambiance this restaurant offers, it’s worth it.